How To Get From Athens Airport To Piraeus Port

 The Port of Piraeus is huge, to the point where shuttles take you around the various terminals.
 It’s no surprise that it’s one of the largest ports in Europe.
 From here, you can visit the Cyclades, Crete, the Saronic islands, Dodecanese, and the North Aegean islands.
 It’s also hugely busy during the summer months, with around 20 million people going through every year.

 Of course, you may want to look at traveling in the opposite direction.
-Maybe you have visited one of the Greek islands, traveled back to Piraeus Port, and now you want to head to the airport to return home.
+Maybe you have visited one of the Greek islands or traveled back to Piraeus Port, and now you want to head to the airport to return home.

 Athens International Airport is known as Eleftherios Venizelos and is the largest airport in the country.
 The airport is around 30km from the city’s center and is hugely busy throughout the year, even more so during the summer.

-So, how can you get from Athens Airport to Piraeus Port and back again?
+So, how can you get from Athens Airport to Piraeus ferry port and back again?

 Things To Do In Athens _ Athens Guide - Lycabettus hill in Athens